mqharris/data534_project_log/daily_log.md

 We talked about our naming convention, we decided to go with shorter funciton names at the cost of not always having them contain a verb.
 I found a flaw in our code.
 Our api response wasnt being checked for error codes in the right spot which lead to difficult to debug responses for a 403 error code.

+### Wednesday Febuary 3rd 2021

+I created the PR https://github.com/WraySmith/caRecall/pull/11 Setup CI/CD for projects with the framework of automated testing.
+This is important going forward to make sure pushes dont break the code.
+Ran into an issue using ubuntu for github actions, it said invalid SSL certificate.
+This isnt an issue now since I switched it to MacOS, but will be solved when we move our project to CRAN.
+Right now our tests ignore some important bits, but in my next PR I'll address this and make the tests more comprehensive.